Table of content

 The COVID-19 Disease Map is available in any browser.
 The main display of the map is presented on the image below.
 The main part of the view is the visualization of the networks.
 You can freely pan and zoom the map with +/- icon in the top left corner of the map.

 The map main view is a glyph with the interactive buttons, we call these the anchor points.
 Clicking on any of the anchors allows to view and browse the submaps with a particular pathways.
-The anchors are represented as light blue hexagonal figures, see below image.
+The anchor is represented by as a white background red border rectangular, see below image.

 Click on the anchor is marked with the red pin.
 To enter the submap, click firstly on the anchor, and then click on the associated button in the left panel (see below).